How to prepare for autumn cycling

 Fallen leaves can be slippery, so plan your ride accordingly.
 Photo: Andy Catlin

-Retroreflective elements that light up when light such as a car’s headlamps or street lights shine on them are particularly noticeable by other road users.
+Retroreflective elements that illuminate when light such as a car’s headlamps or street lights shine on them may help improve visibility.
 These are most effective on moving parts: your arms, legs, hands, feet and head.

 Look for jackets, gloves and shoes with reflective inserts.
 If you wear a helmet, reflective stickers or other elements will light up every time you move your head.
 I’ve got bows on one of my helmets.
 I also had reflective spokey dokeys, but the noise got too annoying.